CyranoB/hedge_fund_portfolio/instructions.md

     - [ ] **Final Checks**
       - [ ] Verify that no submission deadlines are missed.
       - [ ] Double-check that all requirements (e.g., fee calculations, exchange rate conversion, beta reporting) are documented in the report.

----

-Following this detailed checklist will help an AI coding agent—or any developer—implement the full solution step by step.
-Each story point is broken down into actionable, testable tasks ensuring that all necessary data and functionality are incorporated into the final deliverable.